alexandre-lelain/fastify-starter/README.md

 ### With Docker

-You don't have to use **Docker** to run the DB server, you can directly use **mongod** if you have [MongoDB@^4.0.0](https://www.mongodb.com/try/download/community) installed on your machine.

-However, if you don't want to bother with mongod, you can use the docker image in the project.
+If you don't want to bother with **mongod**, you can use the docker image in the project.
 All you need:

 - Docker server is running
 - `docker-compose` is installed on your machine, and is in your `$PATH`.